po-drik/nagios-check_curl/README.md

     -Px Set proxy to use
     -PxPort proxy port
     -PxAuth User name and password to use for proxy authentication

+ 	--tlsv1.2 | --tls12  Force TLS 1.2
+  	--cacert <file>      Path to a PEM CA file (to verify server) --capath <dir>       Path to a directory of PEM CA files (to verify server)

 ### Examples:
 ```check_curl -U http://test.example.net```